alexia-rindisbacher/Ray-Tracer/README.md

-The Ray Tracer Challenge by Jamis Buck
+The Ray Tracer Challenge by Jamis Buck \
-Implemented in Java by Alexia Rindisbacher
+Implemented in Java by Alexia Rindisbacher \
+Progress: Chapter One: "Putting it together"